-This tutorial provides an introduction to the use of relion-4.0 for cryo-EM structure determination.
-This tutorial covers the entire single-particle analysis workflow in relion-4.0: beam-induced motion-correction, CTF estimation; automated particle picking; particle extraction; 2D class averaging; automated 2D class selection; SGD-based initial model generation; 3D classification; high-resolution 3D refinement; CTF refinement and higher-order aberration correction; the processing of movies from direct-electron detectors; and final map sharpening and local-resolution estimation.
+This tutorial provides an introduction to the use of relion-5.0 for cryo-EM structure determination.
+This tutorial covers the entire single-particle analysis workflow in relion-5.0: beam-induced motion-correction, CTF estimation; automated particle picking; particle extraction; 2D class averaging; automated 2D class selection; VDAM-based initial model generation; 3D classification; high-resolution 3D refinement (including Blush regularisation); CTF refinement and higher-order aberration correction; Bayesian polishing to correct for beam-induced motions in the movies; map sharpening and local-resolution estimation; automated model building with ModelAngelo; and flexibility analysis with DynaMight.
 Carefully going through this tutorial should take less than a day (if you have a suitable GPU or if you follow our precalculated results).
 After that, you should be able to run relion on your own data.

 This tutorial uses a test data set on beta-galactosidase that was kindly given to us by Takayuki Kato from the Namba group at Osaka university, Japan.
 It was collected on a JEOL CRYO ARM 200 microscope.
 The data and our precalculated results may be downloaded and unpacked using the commands below.
 The full data set is also available at EMPIAR-10204.